Now in early access

 02

-The asset arrives with a contractual capacity floor and a binder template ready for carrier signature.
+The asset arrives with capacity floor bound by a rated insurer.
 Pay-per-kWh service, not hardware.

 03